CWAs To Boost Overseas Employment Opportunities For Pakistanis Abroad - UrduPoint

 CWAs To Boost Overseas Employment Opportunities For Pakistanis Abroad

-An official source told APP here on Thursday that currently, there were 21 CWAs posted abroad by the Government of Pakistan.
+An official source told APP that currently, there were 21 CWAs posted abroad by the Government of Pakistan.

 The main aim of this task was to evaluate and improve the progress of CWAs in identifying and exploring targeted demand for employment prospects for Pakistani nationals through engagements with foreign employers.